 a, Schematic of simulated neurons in the forward model.
 Each neuron received broadband noise inputs which changed contrast every 2s.
 A STRF modelled by a 2D-gaussian function with added noise filtered the stimulus to generate a linear response.
 This filter response was then modulated by a gain control function, which controlled the amount and time-course of gain control for the simulated neuron.
 This gain modulated output was then exponentiated and stochastic spikes were generated according to a Poisson process. b, Example STRF from one simulated neuron.
 Colorbar indicates STRF magnitude. c, Model estimate of the STRF averaged across 100 simulated neurons. d, Example linear drive for one simulated neuron over 500 trials (ie. the filter response of the STRF convolved with the stimulus). e, Each panel plots the average firing rates of 100 simulated neurons (solid teal lines) and corresponding GC-GLM fits (dashed black lines) when simulating perfect gain control (GC = 1.0).
 Each row corresponds to 100 simulations of different gain time courses, with the top row depicting a slow transition to low contrast, with a fast transition to high contrast.
 The middle row plots simulations were both transitions were fast.
 The bottom row plots simulations where the transition to low contrast was fast, with a slow transition to high contrast.
 The corresponding rows of panels f, g, and h, are the results of simulations with the same gain time courses. f, Average gain time-course of the simulated neurons (solid teal lines) and the corresponding GC-GLM estimate of the gain, w, averaged over 100 simulations (black dashed lines).
 Insets of each panel depict the contrast kernels (dashed lines) and gain kernels (solid lines) estimated for each contrast.
-Blue lines indicate kernels after a switch to low contrast and red lines indicate kernels after a switch to high contrast. g, Average log firing rate for simulations with different gain time-courses and different degrees of gain control (GC value; the legend in the lower left indicates the color-GC value mapping).
+Blue lines indicate kernels after a switch to low contrast and red lines indicate kernels after a switch to high contrast. g, Average log firing rate for simulations with different gain time-courses and different degrees of gain control (GC value; the legend in the lower right indicates the color-GC value mapping).
 Each plotted line indicates the average firing rate/prediction for 100 simulations. h, Average gain time-course of all simulations (solid colored lines) and the average estimates of w (dashed grey lines). i, Simulations with 100 unique stimulus scenes, repeated 5 times each.
 Left panel plots the average firing rates and model fits.
 Right panel plots the true gain time-course (solid lines) and the average model gain estimate, w (dashed lines).
 The shaded areas indicate 2.5 and 97.5 percentiles of the gain estimates. j, Simulations with 5 unique stimulus scenes, repeated 100 times each.
 Formatting as in i.
 For panels e-j, the GC value colors and line formatting are indicated in the legend on the bottom right.